Landscape with Native Plants

 Compared to native plants, ordinary lawns have shallow roots and are less effective at slowing and absorbing stormwater runoff, which can create soil erosion and pollute rivers and streams.

 Native plants require less care because they are adapted to our mild, wet winters and dry summers.
 They are hardy, often resistant to local blights and pests, and require less water than non-native plants.
 Native plants can be more interesting than a plain lawn, too.
 In addition, they provide habitat for beneficial birds and insects and require less maintenance, fertilizer, and pesticides.
 Reduced use or no use of these products protects our rivers and streams from harmful runoff.
-Visit a local native plant nursery to learn about native plants that are appropriate for your yard.

 Steps for Naturescaping